elmahio/documentation/docs/elmah-io-apps-hipchat.md

 Input a label, click the *Create* button and copy the generated token.

+!!! note
-> If you want to test your configuration using the _Test_ button on the elmah.io UI, you will need to select both _Send Notification_ and _View Room_ in _Scopes_.
+    If you want to test your configuration using the _Test_ button on the elmah.io UI, you will need to select both _Send Notification_ and _View Room_ in _Scopes_.

 ## Install the HipChat App on elmah.io